kbond/governator/README.md

 /** @var Throttle $throttle */

 // Continuing from our example above, this will throw a QuotaExceeded exception immediately
-// because the passed block for time is less than the 5 seconds passed.
+// because the passed block for time is less than the window's TTL of 7 seconds.
 $throttle->hit(5); // throws QuotaExceeded exception

 // This will block the process for 7 seconds (the time until the throttle resets) before